Lanceback/SpaceCombat/README.md

 # SpaceCombat
 A two player game I rigged up in bash.
-It is not finished yet, I haven't worked out a way to host a game in bash withhout using an external... thing (what's the word?).
+It is not finished yet, I haven't worked out a way to host a game in bash without using an external... thing (what's the word?).

 Hopefully I'll finish it sometime this week.